 (4) Energy from Resources providing ECRS may also be manually deployed by ERCOT pursuant to Section 6.5.9, Emergency Operations.

+(5) ERCOT may manually release up to 500 MW of ECRS capacity from SCED-dispatchable Resources when the power balance constraint is violated and the MW amount of power balance constraint violation is at or above 5 MW for at least ten consecutive minutes.
+Following such an ECRS release, if the power balance constraint violation remains at or above 5 MW, ERCOT may release additional MW of ECRS from SCED-dispatchable Resources.
+When manually releasing SCED-dispatchable ECRS, ERCOT may preserve some SCED-dispatchable ECRS to ensure that ERCOT has sufficient capacity that can respond and help recover frequency within the parameters required by NERC Reliability Standards.
+However, if the power balance constraint violation remains at or above 5 MW, ERCOT will continue to release ECRS in small blocks.

-(5) ERCOT shall use SCED and Non-Spin as soon as practicable to recover ECRS reserves.
+(6) ERCOT shall use SCED and Non-Spin as soon as practicable to recover ECRS reserves.

-(6) Following an ECRS deployment to SCED-dispatchable Resources, the QSE’s obligation to deliver ECRS remains in effect until ERCOT issues a recall instruction or its ECRS obligation expires, whichever occurs first.
+(7) Following an ECRS deployment to SCED-dispatchable Resources, the QSE’s obligation to deliver ECRS remains in effect until ERCOT issues a recall instruction or its ECRS obligation expires, whichever occurs first.
 Following an ECRS deployment to Load Resources, excluding Controllable Load Resources, or Resources operating in synchronous condenser fast-response mode, the QSE’s obligation to deliver ECRS remains in effect until ERCOT issues a recall instruction.